 The authors of Ref. \cite{Haah_2021}, rely on the fundamental Lieb-Robinson bounds for the information propagation in local quantum systems \cite{LR, Hastings_2004, Hastings_2006, hastings2010localityquantumsystems}, to prove this bound and argue its near-optimality.
 There, authors use an iterative decomposition process of a large unitary $e^{-i H_X t_0}$ into:

-for some $t_0 = \mathcal{O}(1)$, $A \cup B \cup C = X$, $\{A, B, C\}$ being disjoint subsets of $X$, $l(A, C)$ being the lattice distance between $(A, C)$, and $\xi$ being a characteristic correlation length.
+where $t_0 = \mathcal{O}(1)$, $A \cup B \cup C = X$, $\{A, B, C\}$ are disjoint subsets of $X$, $l(A, C)$ is the lattice distance between $(A, C)$, and $\xi$ is a characteristic correlation length.
 In this notation, $H_X$ represents the Hamiltonian terms acting on the lattice subset $X$.
 This is Lemma 6 of \cite{Haah_2021}, which is proven by using the Lieb-Robinson theorem \cite{LR}.

 Then, one continues to decompose the $e^{-i H_{B \cup C} t_0}$ term (from Eq. \ref{eq:decomposition}) into:

 where $\norm{B} = \norm{E}$, $E \cup F = C$ and $\{E, F\}$ are disjoint subsets of $C$.
 Visualization of this two step decomposition is given in Fig. \ref{fig:fig8}.
 Total approximation error of this two staged decomposition has the same upper bound as given in Eq. \ref{eq:decomposition}.